-The time I think they should be making those calls has.
+The time of day I think candidates should be making those calls has though.

 Most political candidates block off two or three hours in the late morning or in the mid afternoon to call potential donors.

-You should be successful whether you make your calls in the morning or the afternoon, right?
+You should be successful whether you make your calls in the morning or the afternoon, as long as you do the work, right?

-I was struck by something in the first chapter of the book that suggested fundraising calls would be more successful if made in the morning.
+I was struck by something in the first chapter that suggested fundraising calls would be more successful if made in the morning.

 Calls held first thing in the morning turned out to be reasonably upbeat and positive.